Lamb's Conduit Street

 Lamb's Conduit Street is a street in Holborn in the West End of London.
-The street takes its name from Lambs Conduit, originally known as the Holborn Conduit, a dam across a tributary of the River Fleet.
+The street takes its name from Lamb's Conduit, originally known as the Holborn Conduit, a dam across a tributary of the River Fleet.

 Lamb's Conduit

 Lamb's Conduit was named after William Lambe, who in 1564 made a charitable contribution of £1,500, an enormous sum in those days, for the rebuilding of the Holborn Conduit.
 The Conduit (a cistern) was fed by a dam across a tributary of the River Fleet.
 The Conduit also supplied water to the nearby Snow Hill area by a system of pipes.
 Lambe also provided 120 pails to enable poor women to make a living selling the water.
 The tributary ran west to east along the north side of Long Yard, followed the curved course of Roger Street and joined the Fleet near Mount Pleasant.
 This formed the boundary with the Ancient Parishes of Holborn (to the south) and St Pancras (to the north).

 The importance of the conduit diminished when the New River opened in 1613 and the conduit was demolished in 1746.
 The remains of the head of the conduit can be seen on the side of a 1950s building on the corner between Lamb's Conduit Street and Long Yard.
 On the stone, an inscription reads: "Lamb's Conduit, the property of the City of London.
 This pump was erected for the benefit of the Publick".